zoltan977/AngularWebshop/README.md

 ## Demo

-You can test the running application on this [demo](https://angular-webshop.onrender.com) link.
+You can test the running application on this [demo](https://angular-webshop.onrender.com) link.(It may take a few minutes to start...)

 ## Tech-stack: